 We Stand United Missouri

-We Stand United is a grassroots movement dedicated to safeguarding and strengthening democracy.
+We Stand United Missouri is dedicated to promoting freedom and democracy by empowering Missourians to embrace truth, build community, and take action.
 As proud Missourians and Americans, we are committed to holding our elected officials accountable to the system of checks and balances enshrined in the U.S. Constitution.
 Together, we work to ensure that this foundation of our democracy remains resilient and protected against unchecked executive power.

 In a time when the voices of everyday citizens are under threat, we believe in the power of local action to create meaningful change.
 We unite to defend the principles of fairness, justice, and equality.
 Together, we amplify the will of the people, ensuring that democracy remains a government of, by, and for the people.
 Join us in taking a stand—because every voice matters, and every action counts.